Esri/arcgis-experience-builder-sdk-resources/widgets/control-the-widget-state/README.md

       )
     );
   } else {
-    alert("You must select a collapsable sidebar widget.");
+    alert("You must select a collapsible sidebar widget.");
   }
 };
 ```